EntireTwix/CCash/README.md

 - written in **C++**, arguably the fastest language
 - **multi-threaded**
 - **parallel hashmaps** a far superior HashMap implementation to the STD, that also benefit from multi-threaded
-- **Passwords are Hashed**, allowing each user to be 12 bytes, which is allows hashmap to be flat
+- **Passwords are Hashed**, allowing each user to be 12 bytes, which is allows hashmap to be flat.
+This hashing is also very fast at 31.5 GB/s on a i7-9700K

 ### Safety